AguaClara/Textbook/Filtration/Filtration_Design.rst

   * between filters: will be handled by design of the weirs into the filter inlet boxes
   * between sand layers: easily obtained by simply requiring that inlet head losses be identical in the 4 inlets under conditions of the target flow and accounting for the fact that the inner inlets have double the flow of the outer inlets.
   * between branches (trunkPortQ_pi): aided considerably by the head loss through the sand and is helped by increasing the head loss though the orifices.
 Suggest using a value of 0.9 for this constraint.
+This constraint will be combined with a maximum permissible head loss during backwash to determine the required diameter of the trunk lines and will be combined with the equal trunk head loss constraint to obtain the diameter of the orifices.
   * between orifices (branchPortQ_pi): made less important by the winged design that allows correcting flow in the winged space before the water enters the sand bed.
 Suggest using a value of 0.8 for this constraint.
+This constraint will determine the required diameter of the branches.

 The clean bed sand head loss and including the head loss right at the point where the water enters the sand helps with the flow distribution between branches and between orifices.
 We are not currently including the benefit of the high velocity at the point where the water enters the sand.